dafiti-group/data-and-analytics-training/laboratory/data-pipeline/LAB-pipeline.md

 ) b on a.id_date = b.id_date
 ```

-This query will be executed when your process finishs, to validate the load and make sure every thing is ok.
+This query will be executed when your process finishes, to validate the load and make sure every thing is ok.

 19. In `Condition` select `LOWER_THAN_OR_EQUAL`